top of page

 Anchor 1

-Recently, we had a patient with acute febrile neutrophilic dermatosis (Sweet syndrome), a potentially fatal multiorgan inflammatory disease.
-While corticosteroids and steroid sparing agents remain mainstays of treatment, she was refractory to these treatments and posed a clinical challenge.
-Using whole genome sequencing and transcriptomic profiling, we identified a PIK3R1 gain-of-function mutation that is specifically found in neutrophils.
-This mutation specifically increased neutrophil migration towards IL-1β.
-Targeted treatment with an IL-1 receptor antagonist in the refractory patient resulted in a dramatic therapeutic response and enabled tapering of corticosteroids.
+We had one patient with acute febrile neutrophilic dermatosis (Sweet syndrome), a potentially fatal multiorgan inflammatory disease.
+She was refractory to conventional treatments and was hospitalized 4 times in 6- months.
+Using whole genome sequencing and transcriptomic profiling, we identified a PIK3R1 gain-of-function mutation in her neutrophils that increased their ability to migrate towards a cytokine signal, IL-1β.
+Targeted treatment with an IL-1 antagonist resulted in complete disease remission for the patient, and she is now living a normal life.
+This rational and personalized approach identified a new targeted treatment and improved our understanding of disease mechanisms.

 Learn More >